Investigators

 Children's Safety Study

-From these studies the Australian Safe Kids and Young People Survey was developed.
-The Institute has since incorporated the Australian Safe Kids and Young People Survey into our Children’s Safety Survey which investigates children and young people’s wellbeing, as well as their perceptions of safety within a particular participating organisation.
+The Institute created the Children's Safety Survey to investigate children and young people's wellbeing, as well as their perceptions of safety within a participating organisation.
+The Children's Safety Survey incorporated the Australian Safe Kids and Young People Survey.

 Safeguarding Capabilities in Preventing Child Sexual Abuse Survey

-The survey is an empirical measure which youth-serving organisations can use to monitor and evaluate staff awareness of policies and child-safe culture, knowledge, confidence and attitudes.
-The measure can also be used by researchers around the world to collect data and support the work that organisations are doing to keep children safe.
+The survey is an empirical measure which youth-serving organisations used to monitor staff awareness of policies and child-safe culture, knowledge, confidence and attitudes.
+The measure were also used by researchers around the world to collect data and support the work that organisations were doing to keep children safe.

 Real-time data

-Organisations that sign up for the research get access to their results as soon as 10 participants have taken part.
-Results are visualised on a real-time online dashboard that can be filtered along the following categories:
+Organisations that signed up for one or both surveys got access to their results as soon as 10 participants had taken part.
+Results were visualised on a real-time online dashboard.

 Outputs